 This DIY is pretty straight-forward.

-Step One: I painted on two coats of the copper metallic paint — letting the paint dry in between each coat.
+Step One: Apply two coats of copper metallic paint — letting the paint dry in between each coat.

-Step Two: I dabbed on brown and green craft paint onto the stem to make it look more realistic.
+Step Two: Dab on brown and green craft paint all over the stem to make it look more realistic.

 (Considering I had previously painted the stem with orange glitter, I guess anything would make it look more realistic!)

-Step Three: I added copper metallic paint lightly onto the vintage button — see the embellishment above and below.
+Step Three: Add copper metallic paint lightly onto the vintage button — see the images above and below.

-That’s what I love about paint makeovers: you can literally just paint over them again for a completely new look!
+You can literally just paint over them again and again for a completely new look!